A quick and historical guide to BMW M

 And now, please enjoy this quick guide of the history and timeline of the BMW M cars.

 Let me know in the comments if you enjoyed this blog post and if you would like to see more content like this.
-Please let me know as well if you find an error in the guide.
+Please also let me know if you find an error in the guide.